 - Well, the ingredients say everything you need to know already, but let's elaborate just in case:

-- Rinse the corn and the kidney beans.
+- Rinse and drain the corn and the kidney beans.

 - Dice up the cucumber and chop the cilantro or parsley.